CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 The present module only considers general aspects that are necessary for adequate logging.
 The logging of specific IT systems or applications is not treated here, but described in the respective modules.

 Logging functions already exist in many operating systems or applications or can be integrated there with additional products.
 To secure these functions and the stored logging data, the underlying operating system must be protected.
 This is not part of this module.
 For this purpose, the operating system-specific blocks are implemented, for.
-SYS.1.1 * General Server * and SYS.2.1 * Common Clients *.
+B. SYS.1.1 * General Server * and SYS.2.1 * Common Clients *.

 The module must also be differentiated from the detection (see DER.1 * Detection of safety-relevant events *) as well as the reaction to security incidents (DER.2 * Incident Management *): Both aspects are not dealt with in the logging module, or only in passing.